darlanxw/slack-block-builder-docs/docs/surfaces/modal.md

 Modal.notifyOnClose()
 ```

-Sets this option to &#x60;true&#x60;, meaning your application will receive an interaction payload when the modal is closed.
+Sets this option to `true`, meaning your application will receive an interaction payload when the modal is closed.
 ```javascript
 Modal.privateMetaData(string)
 ```